aeternity/infrastructure/README.md

 ```

 That will trigger CI workflow which will run the packer command for you with all required credentials already setup.
+Please note that it always build from master docker image, regardless what's pushed to the branch.